 My primary research project examines forms of “bad reading” in queer experimental writing, from Stonewall to the present.
 Studying authors as diverse as William S. Burroughs, Samuel Delany, and Jeanette Winterson, the project argues that writers turn to queer experimental writing to challenge the prevailing social protocols for critical reading.
 Using hallucinatory forms, dispersed narratives, and other experimental styles, these writers expand the affective relations readers can enact with texts.
 By doing so, they challenge historically specific prohibitions on queer sociability and broaden the available representational modes for queer critique.

-For a list of my upcoming and past talks and events, click on News.
+For a list of my upcoming and past public talks and events, click on News.